gotrafficgo/interactive_traffic_simulation/README.md

 ## all you need is Matlab
 I used R2023a

+Note: I just noticed that the animation displays correctly only on high-resolution screens (such as a MacBook) --- I have not had the time to improve it yet.

 ## how to run the simulation
   0. Make sure everything is under the same folder
   1. Change settings in "Z_Setup.m"